lse-my470/lectures/README.md

 * View and copy code from other students (current or past)
 * View and copy example solutions that may have leaked
 * Ask friends, family, or roommates for help with assignments
+* Use Generative AI tools such as ChatGPT and Copilot to solve the assignments
 * Post questions related to the assignments on Q&A sites such as Stack Overflow

 **You may:**